 Buying software?
-You should ignore references
+Ignore references

 Any resemblance between the characters in this post and any real retail company is purely coincidental.